ufko-org/wapp/README.md

-**Wapp – Fork of wapp.tcl.tk**
+# wapp – Fork of wapp.tcl.tk

-This is a fork of wapp.tcl.tk, maintained independently with custom patches and updates.
-All changes will be documented in this README.md file.
+This is a fork of [wapp.tcl.tk](https://wapp.tcl.tk), maintained independently with custom patches and updates.
+All changes will be documented in this *README.md* file.

-wapp-set-cookie now accepts cookie expiry time and secure flag.
+- **wapp-set-cookie** – Now accepts a cookie expiry time and a secure flag.
+- **wapptclsh** – Can be run as a shell (REPL).